Core messages

 Causes of elevated CRP levels

-An elevated CRP value is not specific to a single disease, but indicates an inflammatory reaction in the body.
-The possible causes are varied:
+An elevated CRP level is not specific to a single disease but indicates an inflammatory response in the body.
+The possible causes are diverse:

-- Acute infections: Bacterial infections often lead to greatly increased CRP levels.
-In viral infections, the level also increases, but usually less significantly.
+- Acute infections: Bacterial infections often lead to significantly elevated CRP levels.
+In the case of viral infections , the level also rises, but usually less significantly.

-- Chronic inflammation: Diseases such as rheumatism, arthritis or chronic inflammatory bowel diseases (e.g. Crohn's disease or ulcerative colitis ) can cause permanently elevated CRP levels.
+- Chronic inflammations: Diseases such as rheumatism, arthritis , or chronic inflammatory bowel diseases (e.g., Crohn's disease or ulcerative colitis) can cause persistently elevated CRP levels.

-- Injuries and surgeries: After injuries or surgical procedures, the CRP level increases as the body activates healing and responds to possible infections.
+- Injuries and surgeries: After injuries or surgical procedures, the CRP level rises as the body activates healing and responds to potential infections.

-- Autoimmune diseases: In diseases such as lupus or multiple sclerosis , in which the immune system attacks the body's own cells, increased CRP levels can also be detected.
+- Autoimmune diseases: In conditions such as Lupus or Multiple Sclerosis, where the immune system attacks the body's own cells, elevated CRP levels can also be detected.

-- Cardiovascular diseases: Slightly elevated CRP levels (approx. 1–3 mg/L ) may indicate an increased risk of cardiovascular diseases such as heart attack or stroke .
+- Cardiovascular diseases: Slightly elevated CRP levels (approx. 1–3 mg/L) can indicate an increased risk for cardiovascular diseases such as heart attack or stroke .

 CRP: A versatile marker in diagnostics

-The CRP value is often used in combination with other tests to obtain a more comprehensive picture of the state of health.
-An elevated CRP value alone is rarely sufficient for a diagnosis, but serves as a supplementary marker to localize inflammation in the body or to monitor its progression.
-In the case of chronic diseases or autoimmune diseases in particular, the CRP value helps to monitor the course of the disease and to assess the effectiveness of therapies .
+The CRP value is often used in combination with other examinations to obtain a more comprehensive picture of the health status.
+An elevated CRP value alone is rarely sufficient for a diagnosis, but it serves as a supplementary markerto locate inflammation in the body or to monitor its progression.
+Especially in the case of chronic diseases or autoimmune diseases , the CRP value helps to control the course of the disease and to assess the effectiveness of therapies .

 CRP and cardiac risk

-The CRP value is an extremely useful parameter for detecting inflammation at an early stage and monitoring its progression.
-Whether for diagnosing acute infections , controlling chronic inflammation or as a risk marker for cardiovascular diseases – the CRP value has many uses.
+The CRP level is an extremely helpful parameter for early detection of inflammation and monitoring its progression.
+Whether for diagnosing acute infections, monitoring chronic inflammations , or as a risk marker for cardiovascular diseases – the CRP level is versatile.

 What is the CRP value and why is it important?